 The aim of the English course is to promote the linguistic maturity of students by developing their capacity to use language appropriately and effectively in a variety of situations, and by developing their appreciation of language and its use.
-This includes dealing explicitly with "the basics" such as grammar, spelling and punctuation while encouraging students to engage with a range of texts.
+This includes dealing explicitly with 'the basics' such as grammar, spelling and punctuation, while also engaging students with a range of texts to develop their analytical, persuasive, imaginative and critical thinkings skills.

 The Year 10 course is constructed to provide two frameworks for studies in Senior English that best cater for students' needs.

-- English suitable for all students - English Extension an extension course that extends able students in preparation for IB English and advanced QCAA English.
+- English suitable for all students - English Extension an extension course that extends able students in preparation for IB Language and Literature and advanced QCAA English courses.
 It is aimed at students who are achieving at least a HA+ in Year 9 English